dib-lab/2022-paper-branchwater-software/manuscript.md

 accurate estimation of overlap and containment between two sequencing sets (gather paper).
-In brief, FracMinHash is a lossy compression approach that reduces data sets in size by a scaled factor S. Sketches support overlap, bidirectional containment, and Jaccard similarity between two data sets.
+In brief, FracMinHash is a lossy compression approach that reduces data sets in size by a scaled factor S. Sketches support estimation of overlap, bidirectional containment, and Jaccard similarity between two data sets.
 Unlike other common sketching techniques (MinHash, HyperLogLog), FracMinHash supports these operations between two data sets of different sizes, and unlike mash screen and CMash does not require the original data sets.

-In practice, FracMinHash consists of comparing collections of 64-bit integers which is in the wheelhouse of computers.

 The open-source sourmash software provides a mature and well-documented command-line interface to FracMinHash, along with